 See further discussion and case citations in this endnote2An offense that meets the generic definition of obstruction of justice is an aggravated felony under 8 USC § 1101(a)(43)(S), if a sentence of a year or more is imposed.
 The BIA held that Pen C § 136.1(b)(1) meets this definition.
 Matter of Cordero-Garcia, 27 I&N Dec.
 652 (BIA 2019).
 In Cordero-Garcia at 657-663, the BIA also held that its definition can be applied retroactively to convictions from before Sept.
 11, 2018, which was the date the BIA set out the definition in Matter of Valenzuela Gallardo, 27 I&N Dec.
 449 (BIA 2018).

+However, there is a second argument.
 The BIA’s definition of obstruction also includes federal offenses at 18 U.S.C. §§ 1501-1521 and state analogues.
-The BIA pointed out that 18 USC § 1512 does punish persuading a witness not to provide evidence that a crime occurred.
+The BIA pointed out that 18 USC § 1512 punishes persuading a witness not to provide evidence that a crime occurred.
 There are two responses to this argument.
 First, the Ninth Circuit rejected it, pointing out that this aspect of § 1512 is “the exception that proves the rule” that the generic definition requires an existing proceeding.
 See Valenzuela Gallardo II, 968 F.3d at 1065-66.
 Second, even if 18 USC § 1512 were used as a generic definition, PC 136.1(b)(1) does not match it.
 18 USC § 1512 it requires “knowing use of intimidation, physical force, threats, corrupt persuasion, or misleading conduct” and intentional harassment.
 See Matter of Valenzuela Gallardo, 27 I&N Dec. at 454.
 Section 136.1(b)(1) entirely lacks the elements of either “corrupt persuasion” or intentional harassment.
 It does not even require malice.
 Compare § 136.1(b)(1) with (a) and (c), which do require malice, and see, e.g., People v.
 Brackins (2019) 37 Cal.App.5th 56, 64-67; see also discussion in Escobar v.
 Lynch, 846 F.3d 1019 (9th Cir 2017) (holding that even 136.1(a) is not a CIMT).
 Thanks to Mike Mehr, counsel on Cordero-Garcia, for his insights. and see PC 32.